-Table 5.6: C City-wide Leaf and Yard Waste (Collection Soci al Marketing Plan Jily while Loar and a marketing r lan
+Table 5.6: City-wide Leaf and Yard Waste Collection Social Marketing Plan

-CITY OF WINNIPEG COMPREHENSIVE INTEGRATED WASTE MANAGEMENT PLAN Implementation Plan September 2011
+COMPREHENSIVE INTEGRATED WASTE MANAGEMENT PLAN Implementation Plan September 2011

 Implementation of CRRC(s)

 With the implementation of the proposed CRRC(s), the City would need to advise residents of the new opportunity to divert various types of waste.
 Table 5.7 below provides an indication of the types of barriers that the City may face when implementing the CRRCs as well as social marketing tools that can be used to overcome these barriers.